-- The railway is growing and changing, ongoing investment in rail infrastructure has been confirmed in the 2020 budget announcement - The threat of terrorism will persist and continue to change - The impacts of the COVID pandemic on BTP's areas of operation will continue during the period covered by this updated Strategy - Improving reliability of services is a priority for our partners and their customers - Increasing confidence and reducing fear of crime is a priority the industry - A focus on efficiency is a priority for our funders and service users
+- The railway is growing and changing; ongoing investment in rail infrastructure has been confirmed in the 2020 budget announcement - The threat of terrorism will persist and continue to change - The impact of Covid-19 on BTP's areas of operation will continue during the period covered by this updated Strategy - Improving reliability of services is a priority for our partners and their customers - Increasing passenger and staff confidence and reducing fear of crime is a priority for the industry - A focus on efficiency is a priority for our funders and service users

-There are significant changes ongoing in the operating context for BTP including the ongoing effects of the global pandemic and the, as yet unpublished, findings from the Williams review of Britain's railways.
-These potentially impact levels and patterns of rail usage, governance and funding arrangements and the nature of demand on Policing.
+There are significant changes ongoing in the operating context for BTP including the ongoing effects of the global pandemic and the, as yet unpublished, findings from the Williams Rail Review of Britain's railways.
+These potentially impact levels and patterns of rail usage, governance and funding arrangements and the nature of demand on policing.
 We will consider these through a full strategic review in 2021 which will inform our new medium-term plans from 2022.
 For the purposes of this refreshed strategy, the assumptions above remain relevant for the next 12 months.